HOW DO WE KNOW GOD EXISTS?

 And then it happened.

 His tomb was empty.
-His followers, terrified and hiding, became bold and unshakeable.
+His followers, terrified and hiding, suddenly became bold and unshakeable.
 They preached the resurrection at the cost of their lives.
 The movement exploded across the world.

 Why?